 Lately I’ve been thinking about the pangs of Advent and how it inconsiderately commands attention to all our most elusive longings.
 Advent is so troublesome.

 For instance, two thousand years ago some shepherds were just minding their own business, when an incommodious choir of angels showed up singing,

 and on earth peace to those on whom his favor rests.

 So here we are, two millennia later, still trying to make heads or tails of what they saw.
-The fracture of our world fingers out into every relationship, every arena, every crawlspace of our souls.
-Its just everywhere.
+The fractures of our world finger out into every relationship, every arena, every crawlspace of our souls.
+It’s just everywhere.

 The Jewish idea of peace is far more textured than that of a placid mental state or even a lack of clashing.
 It is shalom; wholeness, rightness, things as they ought to be.
 If you asked some Jews today about their purpose in life, they may quote the Hebrew phrase tikkun olam: “repair the world.”
 That is another way of admitting that our world is in such need of repair.
 What a tall order!
 Of course Jesus gave that his own spin, “Blessed are the peacemakers, for they will be called children of God.”
 Children of God are, it would follow, to bring shalom to this forlorn world or die trying—being, more often than not, the latter, whether by full or fractional degrees.

 Being a peace-welcomer, let alone peacemaker, resembles Charlie Brown’s hapless placekicking career.
 Somehow Lucy always convinces him she’s not going to yank the ball away sending Charlie thudding onto his back.
 But she always does.
 Do we dare lift up our hearts to peace?
 Aren’t we bound to go thudding onto our backs in a world like ours; a world where St. Nick himself could end up in a physical altercation over doctrinal disagreements?
 If St. Nick can’t stay off the naughty list…